jimbotyson/draftbaseline/baseline.md

 -   All data headings should appear on every page;

--   Headings and names of data items are distinguished from data values;
+-   Headings and names of data items should be distinguished from data values;

 -   There are no blank or merged cells. **Where data are missing this is shown**.
 Zero counts are shown as zero (and not left blank);